bpf-endeavor/bpf-app-offload-measurement/docs/experiments/summarization/README.md

 We are trying to answer if reducing the size of requests inside the kernel can help with the performance of applications.
 The experiment is conducted as follows.
-The `server_bounce` is up on core zero, while the soft irq for experiment NIC is configured on core 3.
-I used `udpgen` for generating request toward the server in a closed loop (send some requests and wait for the response before sendign more)[1].
+The `server_drop` is up on core zero, while the soft irq for experiment NIC is configured on core 3.
+I used `udpgen` for generating request toward the server [1].
 We load a BPF program that resizes the requests to `p%` of their original size.
 We measure the throughput observed in workload generator.

+Since ebpf program is on a seperate core, all the eBPF experiments are enjoying more processing power than the case in which we have just a socket application.

+I am doing the test with UDP sockets because it is not possible to resize TCP request before the network stack.

-[1]  `./build/udpgen --ip 192.168.122.245 --port 8080 -t 1 -P 4 -d 20`
+[1]  ` ./build/udpgen --ip 192.168.122.245 --port 8080 -t 1 -d 20 --one`

 ## Results

 **Approahces:**
-1. TCP Sock (not share irq)
+1. UDP Sock (not share irq)
 2. stream_parser+verdict
 3. stream_verdict
 4. TC